nospaceships/node-raw-socket/README.md

    consant `raw.Protocol.None`
  * `bufferSize` - Size, in bytes, of the sockets internal receive buffer, defaults to 4096
+ * `generateChecksums` - Either `true` or `false` to enable or disable the automatic checksum generation feature, defaults to `false`
+ * `checksumOffset` - When `generateChecksums` is `true` specifies how many bytes to index into the send buffer to write automatically generated checksums, defaults to `0`

 An exception will be thrown if the underlying raw socket could not be created.
 The error will be an instance of the `Error` class.